bessarabov/f2p/README.md

     f2p [FILE_OR_DIR ...]

-Output the contents of text UTF-8 files, by default copy it to the clipboard.
+Output the contents of UTF-8 text files.

-If run without arguments, it recursively finds all text UTF-8 files in the current directory, respecting .gitignore and excluding files under .git/, and outputs them to the clipboard.
+If run without arguments, it recursively finds all UTF-8 text files in the current directory (respecting .gitignore and excluding .git/).

+When writing to a terminal, output goes to the clipboard by default (can be changed with --to).
+When piped or redirected, output goes to stdout by default.

 positional arguments:
   FILE_OR_DIR           Can be specified zero or more times.
 Files are output